Tried using unsupported ARM64 / FARGATE_SPOT / ECS Exec in ECS Express Mode

 This page has been translated by machine translation.
 View original

-ECS Express Mode is a convenient feature that allows you to quickly build environments with minimal configuration, but it doesn't allow you to use features such as ARM64 (Graviton), Fargate Spot, and ECS Exec through initial configuration.
+ECS Express Mode is a convenient feature that allows you to build environments quickly with minimal configuration, but it does not allow setting up features such as ARM64 (Graviton), Fargate Spot, and ECS Exec at creation time.

-This time, I had an opportunity to try enabling these features in a development environment using ECS Express Mode to improve cost and debugging efficiency, so I'd like to introduce the procedure.
+Recently, I had the opportunity to enable these features in a development environment that adopted ECS Express Mode to improve costs and debugging efficiency, so I'll introduce the procedure.

 ECS Express Mode (AWS::ECS::ExpressGatewayService) is a high-level component that automatically generates and manages low-level resources such as task definitions, services, ALB, and Auto Scaling internally.
-Therefore, properties like runtimePlatform and capacityProviderStrategy that can be specified in normal CloudFormation do not exist in Express Mode templates.
+Therefore, properties such as runtimePlatform and capacityProviderStrategy that can be specified in normal CloudFormation do not exist in Express Mode templates.

 The architecture is fixed to x86_64 and cannot be changed through the update-express-gateway-service API.

-To work around this constraint, we implemented a two-stage deployment:
+To work around this limitation, we implemented a two-stage deployment:

-- Dummy deployment: Create a stack with an x86 dummy image having the same port and path as production.
+- Dummy Deployment: Create a stack with an x86 dummy image that has the same ports and paths as production (with task count 0 to suppress startup).

-- Architecture conversion: Edit the auto-generated task definition to ARM64 using CLI and apply it with
+- Architecture Conversion: Edit the automatically generated task definition to ARM64 via CLI and apply with

 update-service.

-First, we successfully deployed resources managed by Express Mode using an x86 dummy image.
+First, we deployed resources normally under Express Mode management using an x86 dummy image.

 Verification Code (CloudFormation Template)

-- IAM for SSM was set up in the initial template to use ECS Exec.
+- To use ECS Exec, IAM for SSM was set up at the time of initial template placement.

 Full Initial Template